Faculty & Staff

 Steve Bernstein joined Mt.
 Laurel Waldorf School as a parent in 1999.
 Steve taught and performed music in various ensembles for 20 years before beginning his Waldorf musical journey by playing guitar and mandolin for the Early Childhood Program and school festivals.
 He transitioned into the classrooms supporting class teachers in music education and arranging music for plays and other events.
 In 2003, Steve accepted the directorship of the Mountain Laurel Recorder Ensemble, a performing after school group of 5th – 8th graders.
 He writes most of his 4-part arrangements for the ensemble and has published his first recorder book with Waldorf Publications.
 Since 2009, Steve has also been teaching chorus and has been the 4th and 5th grade games teacher since 2015.

-Steve serves on the Three Streams and Music groups.
+Steve serves on the Music Group.

-Orchestra and Ensembles
+Orchestra and Ensembles Teacher

 Mark received his BFA in Music from Ramapo College of NJ and has been performing and teaching music throughout the NYC and Hudson Valley area for over 40 years.
 He has performed and recorded with such artists as Willie Nelson, The Oakridge Boys, Boots Randolph, Mel Tillis, and Allison Kraus.
 Playing with the jazz quartet, Avenues, Mark has shared the stage with Grover Washington, the Brecker Brothers, Dave Valentine, Kenny Rankin, and Bela Fleck; he toured nationally for five years with the 10-time Grammy Award winning Jimmy Sturr Orchestra.
 From 2000 to present Mark has directed the music program at Mountain Laurel Waldorf School.
 He is proud to say that, of his six children, three attended the Green Meadow Waldorf School in Spring Valley, NY—K through 12—and three are graduates of MLWS!